Neutralization Test for Virus and Toxins

 - Nagler’s reaction: Opalescence on egg yolk agar produced by α-toxin of Clostridium perfringens is inhibited when anti-α-toxin is added to the medium, which neutralizes the α-toxin.

-Antitoxin therapy is used in the medicine to neutralize the toxins of Corynebacterium diphtheriae, Clostridium tetani and Clostridium botulinum to prevent the development of diphtheria, tetanus, and botulism respectively.
+Antitoxin therapy is used in medicine to neutralize the toxins of Corynebacterium diphtheriae, Clostridium tetani and Clostridium botulinum to prevent the development of diphtheria, tetanus, and botulism respectively.

 Virus Neutralization Assay